nayan32biswas/mongodb-odm/docs/tutorial/create.md

 ## Set database connection

-Set database connection one time for a project.
+Set the database connection once for a project.
 It's recommended to set up a connection while the project is initializing.

 ```{.python .annotate hl_lines="4"}
 # Code omitted above